crsl4/computingtools/pages/project1description.md

 ## group work

 Form groups of 3 student ideally, 4 if necessary.
-I can create a github "team" within our [organization](https://github.com/UWMadison-computingtools) to facilitate collaboration within each group.
+I will create github "teams" within our [organization](https://github.com/UWMadison-computingtools) to facilitate collaboration within each group.
-I will ask for new teams for the final project: we learn more as we work with more people.
+I will ask for new teams for the final project: we learn more as we work with more people with diverse backgrounds.

 Each student should report to me, at the end of the project, an estimate of each student's percentage effort on the whole project for each of these
 categories:

 * ideas and design
-* code and comments
+* code and comments inside code
-* documentation of the pipeline
+* documentation of the pipeline (markdown style)
-* result summary
+* result summary (markdown style)

 Ideally, all these estimates should be positive in all categories for each collaborator, and should average to 33% for a team of 3 students.
-These estimates should be turned in on actual paper, and you should not ask your group members to share them with you.
+These estimates should be turned in on actual paper or by email to me, and you should *not* ask your group members to share them with you.
 Each commit is authored, so the contribution of each student to actual code is automatically tracked by git.
+I will check these contributions.

 ## pipeline overview